 Chat Commands

-MindRoom provides chat commands that users can type in any Matrix room where MindRoom agents are present.
+MindRoom provides chat commands that users can type in any Matrix room where MindRoom agents or teams are present.

-Commands start with ! and are handled by the router agent.
+Commands start with ! and are normally handled by the router agent.

 Quick Reference